SMTG-Bham/ThermoParser/README.rst

 .. image:: https://travis-ci.com/SMTG-UCL/ThermoPlotter.svg?branch=master
     :target: https://travis-ci.com/SMTG-UCL/ThermoPlotter

-ThermoPlotter is a toolkit used to simplify the production of high-quality plots from the outputs of specialised analytical codes.
-It is focused on computational materials science and particularly thermoelectrics materials.
-Traditionally, the steps required to transform raw data, produce appropriate plots and adjust their appearance are arduous and often result in long, unweildy python scripts.
-ThermoPlotter is built on top of `matplotlib`_ and greatly simplifies this process.
-It can be used to build short, easy-to-customise plotting scripts and there are also several basic command-line interface options.
+ThermoPlotter is a toolkit used to simplify the analysis of data produced by specialist materials science codes, centred around thermoelectrics, but also useful for anything pertaining to electronic and/ or phononic transport.
+ThermoPlotter is a Python library which contains functions for data retrieval, manipulation and plotting, which can be easily used with a little Python knowlege to generate a wide array of high-quality plots in only a few lines of code.
+ThermoPlotter also contains a suite of command-line tools which can retrieve specific data, save derived properties and plot graphs in a single command.

 Click on the image to go to the `gallery`_!